 Getting ready to list your home for sale soon?
-Taking a slightly unconventional approach to marketing can really pay off when you go to sell your home in 2018!
+Taking a slightly unconventional approach to marketing can really pay off when you go to sell your home!

 Think outside of the box when you list your home for sale